glenimp617/DesktopXR/README.md

 DesktopXR is an OpenXR API layer that renders a desktop overlay in VR using DirectX 11 and DirectX 12.
 It is designed to be lightweight, easy to install, and compatible with standard OpenXR runtimes.

-This app will always remain free 🙂<br>

 If you enjoy using it, all I ask is that you give the project a GitHub star and share it with your sim racing<br>
 and flight sim friends.

+This app will always remain free 🙂

 Version: 1.3.1